52.5 F

 See Nicole in the photo above?
 She’s a combat helicopter pilot – we recommend checking out Nicole’s story here on the blog.

-The Woman Veteran Strong website says that they aim to improve the mental resiliency of women by helping to create a community of support and encouragement.
+The Woman Veteran Strong website says that they aim to enhance the lives of women Veterans and military women by facilitating training and opportunities for them engage in healthy habits and meaningful relationships.

 The program is free for women residing in Michigan who have, or are, serving in the military.
-By location, the ladies are grouped into chapters and are invited to attend monthly meetings, as well as various advocacy and recreational therapy events- all at no cost to them.
+The members are organized into small groups by location, and are invited to attend regular monthly gatherings.
+The program also hosts and participates in various advocacy and physical wellness events- all at no cost to them.

 Woman Veteran Strong falls under an umbrella of veteran support services offered by the Walking With Warriors program.
 The Michigan Department of Health and Human Services, through the Community Mental Health Association of Michigan, has provided funding for this initiative through a Federal Community Mental Health Block Grant and a Substance Abuse Prevention and Treatment Block Grant.